srmocher/kotlin-language-server-bazel/README.md

 This implementation aims to provide high performance by only indexing a small subset of source files tracked by Bazel and compute source code metadata during a build.

+## TODO
+- Write more unit-tests for the Bazel specific features
+- Add support for generating snippets inline (override members)

 ## Authors
 * [srmocher](https://github.com/srmocher)